-Neurons Jumpstart Breathing at Birth
+Neurons that 'Jumpstart' Breathing at Birth Identified

 The common expression, ‘As easy as breathing,’ is truly misleading.
 Breathing, as it is performed by higher vertebrates, is a complex biological function involving many types of neurons.
 It requires chemosensory neurons to sense oxygen and carbon dioxide levels in the blood and motor neurons to control muscle movement.
 It also needs specialized neurons to establish correct breathing rhythms at birth and subsequently maintain it throughout life.
 The mechanism by which actions of these diverse groups of neurons are finely orchestrated to produce precise breathing rhythms has remained a mystery.